3demax/Staples/README.md

 ### Runserver

 There is also a simple development server included.
 It just handles requests for static files to `localhost:8000` from the deploy directory.
 By default, the port is `8000`, though you can specify the port you want to use by adding it after runserver: `python staples.py runserver 8080` runs it at `0.0.0.0:8080`.
 Requests for directories will return back the specified INDEX_FILE (default is `index.html`) in that directory.

+Adding 'watch' after the port, if any, will also initiate a build and watch routine, building changed files.

 Adding '--cwd' after the port, if any, will override the DEPLOY_DIR as the root for the server, using the current working directory.
 This is useful if you need to serve a static site that doesn't need compiling, or any specified settings.